-Millions of pieces of “Personally Identifiable Information” (PII) are compromised each year due to data breaches, theft by an employee or loss of the data by the company.
-Yet surprisingly, 69% of small business do not believe that there would be a significant financial impact or harm to their business reputation if they experienced a data breach, according to a recent study conducted by Ipsos Reid.
-This study also found that:
+Millions of pieces of Personally Identifiable Information (PII) are compromised each year due to data breaches, theft by an employee, or loss of data by the company.
+According to a recent study conducted by Ipsos Reid, 69% of small businesses do not believe that a data breach could result in a significant financial impact or harm to their businesses reputation.

-With 70% of level 4 merchants out of business within 2 years of a breach or suspected breach, an acquirer’s merchants are at risk if a merchant fails to report correctly.
+With 70% of level 4 merchants out of business within two years of a breach or suspected breach, an acquirer’s merchants are at risk if a merchant fails to report correctly.
 This makes having an incident response plan for merchants to follow critically important for acquirers.

 G2 recently introduced G2 Breach Reporting, which helps acquirers mitigate the liability associated with merchant data breaches and response plans.
 Once enrolled, acquirers can offer it to their merchants as a value-added service that can increase an acquirers’ revenue while protecting their merchants.
 G2 Breach Reporting handles all local, federal and regulatory breach reporting requirements within the necessary time frames.
 Learn more about G2 Breach Reporting or contact us to find out how G2 can assist your company.